Fall 2015 Transfer Students

 Check back regularly, as this site will keep you updated about everything you need to know regarding your transition to Fairfield University and becoming a Stag!
 When you arrive on campus you will move into your residence hall and meet with your assigned New Student Leader (NSL).
 They are excited for your arrival and can't wait to introduce themselves!

-The Online New Student Checklist will be available Friday, July 17, 2015.
-Below is a list of items to be completed in the Online Transfer Student Checklist.
-Remember to use your University NetID credentials to access to the checklist.
+Below is a list of items to be completed from the online Transfer Student Checklist.
+Remember to use your University NetID credentials to access the checklist.

 - Complete StagAlert Information (Emergency Notification System)